INSTRUMENTS / GENERATORS

 With the help of several additional modules included in FL Studio, FL Keys can also operate as Rhodes & Roto Organ.

-Here you can select the sample set to be used by FL Keys for synthesis.
-Default is Piano.
-Click on the small 'i' button to the right to display information about the sample set, including author, sample rate, number of velocity layers, etc.
+Select the sample set to be used by FL Keys.
+The default is 'Grand Piano'.
+Click on the ? to the right of the menu to display information about the sample set, including author, sample rate, number of velocity layers, etc.

 - Decay - Sets the note decay while the key is pressed.
 The higher the knob value, the longer time it takes for the note to decay.
 You can also adjust decay to minimum to set FL Keys to sustain mode (notes do not decay).
 This is useful for organs and other non-decaying sounds.